 Describe any relevant preliminary data:

-A preliminary study is conducted to test whether different spatial relation between the collaborators could influence the performance of object hand reference.
-3 pairs of pilots were recruited, and we recorded object referencing time and accuracy.
+A preliminary study is conducted to test whether different spatial relation between collaborators could influence the performance of object hand reference.
+3 pairs of pilots were recruited, and we measured object referencing time and accuracy.
 We observed trending influence but failed to reveal any significant result.

 Based on the existing literature, provide the scientific or scholarly rationale for and significance of your research and how will it add to existing knowledge:

 With the development of AR technology, referencing virtual content for collaboration will become more and more common in daily life.
-Meanwhile, hand is the most powerful tool of human and is therefore a natural way of conducting such activity.
-The proposed research aims to develop and provide guideline for efficient UI design for object hand referencing.
+Meanwhile, using a finger or a hand is a natural method for users to conduct such activity.
+The proposed research aims to develop and provide guidelines for efficient UI design for object hand referencing.
 The result should be applicable to AR users in general.

 Study Endpoints